-3. Local is often more reliable than generalized information.
+3. Local hard records are often more reliable than those compiled into generalized databases.
 The first step in recording any asset begins at a local level.
-Many information companies provide “nationwide” information, which can widen the asset search scope.
-The drawbacks to commencing an asset search on a nationwide basis first, however, are
+Many information companies provide “nationwide” database information.
+The drawbacks to commencing an asset search on a “dumping ground” database basis first, however, are

-a) record update lag (delays up to 18 months),
+a) records update lag (delays up to 18 months),

 b) incorrect data collection errors (many nationwide databases can return results only with exact names – misspellings will often register “no hit” status) and

 Another aspect of an asset search is a true analysis of the date factors.
 For e.g., a real estate asset search may return with a negative hit for current property ownership but check the sale dates of the subject’s latest residences.
 All too often we’ve come across a recent home sale, leaving the subject with a large sum of money.
 Always pay attention to timelines.